priya-explorer/Data_Analysis_using_SQL/README.md

 # Data_Analysis_using_SQL

-The EDA is done using Oracle Live SQL DBMS.
-Here, analysis on the 'SALES' schema that is available DBMS.
+The EDA is done using Oracle Live SQL for the 'SALES' schema that is available in the DBMS.